nelson-lang/nelson-gitbook/en/string/str2double.md

 ## Input argument

- - str - a cell of strings, or a string.
+ - str - a cell of strings, string array or a string.

 ## Output argument